jbx-protocol/juice-docs/docs/user/next-steps/README.md

 4. [**Visibility.**](visibility) How can you help people find your project?
 5. [**Analytics.**](analytics) Where can you get information to make future decisions?

 The documents in this section should give you a good starting point.
-As always, join the [Discord](https://discord.gg/juicebox) or [contact onboarding](https://juicebox.money/contact) if you're looking for more help.
+As always, join the [Discord](https://discord.gg/juicebox) or [get in touch](https://juicebox.money/contact) if you're looking for more help.